Man found dead at home in York

 The Coroner’s Office have asked for help to locate the next of kin of a Mr Douglas Kernaghan.

-"Mr Kernaghan, who was aged 63, was sadly found dead at home in Brecksfield, York last week.
+"Mr Kernaghan, who was aged 63, was sadly found dead at home in Brecksfield, in Skelton, York last week.
 His death is not thought to be suspicious," a spokesperson said.

 If you have any information that would help the Coroner to locate any members of Mr Kernaghan’s family, email coroner@northyorkshire.police.uk